lcy-lucky/Editor/README.md

 </pre>

 <h3><strong>:package: Datasets</strong></h3><br>
-SWaT、WADI、PUMP、SMD are in the folder "input".<br>
+SWaT、WADI、PUMP、SMD、MSL are in the folder "input".<br>

 <h3><strong>:rocket: Start</strong></h3><br>
 If you want to execute the detection module, please run detection_step1, detection_step2, and detection_step3 in order, please use the following command:<br>